iShares New York Muni Bond ETF (NYSEARCA:NYF) Sees Unusually-High Trading Volume

-iShares New York Muni Bond ETF (NYSEARCA:NYF – Get Free Report) shares saw unusually-high trading volume on Wednesday .
-Approximately 158,995 shares traded hands during mid-day trading, an increase of 162% from the previous session’s volume of 60,633 shares.The stock last traded at $52.76 and had previously closed at $52.92.
+iShares New York Muni Bond ETF (NYSEARCA:NYF – Get Free Report) shares saw unusually-strong trading volume on Tuesday .
+Approximately 28,896 shares traded hands during mid-day trading, a decline of 54% from the previous session’s volume of 62,903 shares.The stock last traded at $52.95 and had previously closed at $52.86.

 iShares New York Muni Bond ETF Company Profile